 Can I submit my poem simultaneously to other places for publication while submitting to the contest?

-- This means that an entry must not be under consideration elsewhere for publication, nor accepted elsewhere for publication, nor entered in any other contest.
+- An entry must not be submitted elsewhere for publication, nor accepted elsewhere for publication, nor entered in any other contest.

 Is it okay if my poem has been published on my website or online in a blog or on social media?